unmeshjoshi/dataintegration/README.md

     * Downloads http://packages.confluent.io/archive/2.0/confluent-2.0.1-2.11.7.zip and unzips it in /opt/confluent-2.0.1
 6. This completes the basic setup required to execute and test bottledwater.
 7. After initial setup, run 'vagrant reload' to restart the vm.
 (This is needed as postgres is not picking the libraries in /usr/local/lib'
 8. Open 6 tabs on terminal.
-These are needed to run followin
+These are needed to run following
     - kafka worker1 and worker2
     - postgres
     - bottledwater